romitgodi/2D-Game-Design/README.md

 * The project consists of five parts, each introducing a unique feature in the game development
 * The final version of the game is in the folder named Part_5_Playable_Game
-* Download this folder and run the Makefile in the linux command promt and run the game
+* Download this folder, compile the Makefile in the linux command promt and run the game
 * A demo video introducing the features of the game is also present in this folder

 ### Who do I talk to? ###